 Are you curious about the history of escape rooms?
 There is no definitive answer as to who the original or official inventor was of escape room games.
 But what is clear is their inspiration comes from computer games based on puzzles and escape scenarios.
 They were a first person view of a room where you point and click to open items and solve puzzles.

 ‘Real life’ escape games originated in Silicon Valley by a group of system programmers in 2006.
-It was the ‘Japan Times’ which reported that the creator of these games was Takao Kato of Scrap Publishing.
+Indeed, it was the ‘Japan Times’ which reported that the creator of these games was Takao Kato of Scrap Publishing.

 The games as we know them now started in Hong Kong in 2006 and by 2008, escape rooms could be found all over Asia.
 Most notably, the company Scraps opened the first ones in Tokyo, Japan, in 2008.